mendix/docs/content/studio/page-editor-widgets-images-and-files.md

 	{{% image_container width="350" %}}![](attachments/page-editor-widgets-images-and-files/images-and-files.png)
     {{% /image_container %}}

-## 2 Image and Dynamic Image Properties
+## 2 Static Image and Dynamic Image Properties

-An image and a dynamic image widgets allow you to display an image either from a file (statically) or from the database (dynamically).
+Static image and dynamic image widgets allow you to display an image either from a file (statically) or from the database (dynamically).

 You can switch from one widget to another in properties: